Anusha-Raghupatruni/ng-spring-boot-email/README.md

 * Form validation: Size limit on the content of the email message (this will also help reduce the number of errors responses back from external mail server i.e. HTTP status 413)
 * Connection timeout settings for the HTTP requests and make the number of retries configurable
+* Calling the Check Server Status endpoint can potentially be regular polling, instead of the current way where user has to manually click button to check
 * Code:
 >* Move common values into constants (especially the name of the form fields, error prone to typing!)
 >* Move common component e.g. the Spinner Overlay, outside of the Send Email component for reuse
 >* Move app component out to main app view and into their own component e.g. the server status toolbar can be made into an individual component on its own, and then added to the main app-component
+>*Try to pick up the form fields that caused the Http request errors when calling the Spring Boot API.
+The form fields can be picked up from the response error body data.
+Then can return more helpful error messages to user.
 >* Create custom Email Validator instead of Angular's (as the Angular one seems to be very basic!)
+>* JS and CSS Tree Shaking before bundle can be production ready!

 ### Backend
 * More parameters validations on the REST API to match the frontend (the validations on the backend should at the very